Distribution Options

 If you are married when benefit payments begin, your spouse must consent in writing to your election of this option.
 This option will reduce the amount of your monthly lifetime pension payment.

-How Payments are Taxed
+How Payments Are Taxed

 Your monthly retirement payments are taxed when you receive them.
 If you are eligible and elect a single lump-sum payment payable to you: